 First, you have to educate yourself.
 Adapting to technology and social media is a must.
-You need to learn more about your prospect as an individual.
+You'll need these tools to learn more about who your prospect is as an individual.
 For example, you can use LinkedIn to learn about his or her career or business.
-Once you know their specific needs and challenges, you have an "in."
+Once you know the specific needs and challenges your prospect faces, you have an "in."
 Actively listening and learning allows you to produce individualized service-solutions tailored to their needs.
 This will drive them into deeper engagement with you and add value to your service.